yeoman/yeoman.io/app/codelab.md

 Let’s now add the ability to remove a todo item.
 We’ll need to add a new remove button alongside each todo item.

 Going back to our view template (views/main.html), add a button to the existing `ng-repeat` directive.
-And to make sure our input field and remove button line up nicely, change the class on the paragraph tag from "form-group" to “input-group”.
+And to make sure our input field and remove button line up nicely, change the class on the paragraph tag from "form-group" to "input-group".

 Previous markup: